BiologyTools/Bio/README.md

 - Open & Save ImageJ Tiff files and embed ROI's in image Description tag.

-- C# Scripting with sample tool script and regular scripts in "/Scripts/" folder.
+- C# scripting with sample tool-script and other sample scripts in "/Scripts/" folder.
+[See samples](https://github.com/BioMicroscopy/BioImage-Scripts)

+- RGB image viewing mode which automatically combines 3 channels into RGB image & shows ROI from each channel which can be configured in ROI Manager.

 - Viewing image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.

-- RGB image viewing mode which automatically combines 3 channels into RGB image & shows ROI from each channel which can be configured in ROI Manager.

 - Editing & saving ROI's in images to OME format image stacks.

+- Copy & Paste to quickly annotate images and name them easily by right click.

+- Select multiple points by holding down control key, for delete & move tools.

 - Exporting ROI's from each OME image in a folder of images to CSV.

-- Select multiple points by holding down left control key for move & delete tools.
-Delete button for delete.

 ## Dependencies
 - [BioFormats.Net](https://github.com/GDanovski/BioFormats.Net)